 Even if you did, the gauge probably won't be exactly the same, and even if it were, that's no guarantee that when you make your gauge swatch you'll get exactly the same gauge.

 Let's go back to the wristwarmer example.
-We're looking for a yarn that will get us 2.5 stitches to the inch (the stitch size is much more important than the row size since you can always knit more or fewer rows to make the project fit).
-I like to check Yarndex, where you can search by weight and fiber, or you can just search online for things like "super bulky wool yarn" and see what develops.
+You want a yarn that will get you 2 1/2 stitches to the inch (the stitch size is much more important than the row size since you can always knit more or fewer rows to make the project fit).
+You can search online for things such as "super bulky wool yarn" and see what develops.